z0san/backgammon/README.md

 # backgammon

-Simple 2 player backgammon game against an AI using simple min max strategy.
+Simple two-player backgammon game against an AI using a simple min-max strategy.